 - Connecting that video cable to the input on the rear of a compatible monitor (which will also require installation) or your stereo (which involves removing the stereo from your dash and then reinstalling it).

 A wireless backup camera system will cut down on your installation time, but you'll still have to wire the camera and monitor for power.
 In many cases, tapping into the feed to your tail lights will suffice for the camera, but some may require a direct connection to your car's fuse panel.

 Life in reverse

-Like an air bag to a seat belt, a rear-view camera system isn't a replacement for your vehicle's mirrors, it's a complement, a powerful tool for driving safely and parallel parking like a pro.
+Like an air bag to a seat belt, a rear-view camera system isn't a replacement for your vehicle's mirrors, it's a complement — a powerful tool for driving safely and parallel parking like a pro.
 And even if you consider yourself a pro, everybody has their bad days, and a rear-view system cuts down on the risk of a fender-bender (or worse).
-If you have any questions about picking the right system, just give us a call.
+If you have any questions about picking the right system, just contact our advisors.